KxSystems/docs/docs/ref/dotq.md

 Syntax: `.Q.chk x`

-Where `x` is a HDB as a filepath, fills missing tables.
+Where `x` is a HDB as a filepath, fills tables missing from partitions using the most recent partition as a template.

 ```q
 q).Q.chk[`:hdb]